Hidden Gems of the Alabama Gulf Coast You’ll Want to Explore

 🌿 1.
 Bon Secour National Wildlife Refuge

 Nestled along the Fort Morgan Peninsula, Bon Secour National Wildlife Refuge spans over 7,000 acres of diverse habitats, from beach dunes to pine-oak woodlands.
-It's a haven for birdwatchers and nature enthusiasts.
-Visitors can enjoy activities like hiking, fishing, and kayaking, with access points such as the Jeff Friend Trail offering serene views and opportunities to spot local wildlife.
+It is a haven for birdwatchers and nature enthusiasts.
+Visitors can enjoy hiking, fishing, and kayaking, with access points such as the Jeff Friend Trail offering serene views and opportunities to spot local wildlife.

 🏰 2.
 Historic Fort Morgan